alialavia/unityarduino/README.md

 # Unity<->Arduino
-A unity library for arduino connectivity
+A .Net library for Arduino/.Net connectivity, usable for Unity.

 # Quick start